mbrooker/mbrooker-blog/_posts/2025-11-18-consistency.md

       except ResourceDoesNotExist:
         sleep(100)

 Which fixes the problem.
-Sometimes.
+Kinda.
 Other times, especially if `ResourceDoesNotExist` can be thrown if `id` is deleted, it causes an infinite loop.
 It also creates more work for client and server, adds latency, and requires the programmer to choose a magic number for `sleep` that balances between the two.
 Ugly.

+But that's not all.
+Marc Bowes pointed out that this problem is even more insidious:

+    def wait_for_resource(id):
+      try:
+        get_resource_state(id, ...)
+        return
+      except ResourceDoesNotExist:
+        sleep(100)

+    id = create_resource(...)
+    wait_for_resource(id)
+    get_resource_state(id)

+Could *still* fail, because the second `get_resource_state` call could go to an entirely different read replica that hasn't heard the news yet<sup>[3](#foot3)</sup>.

 Strong consistency avoids this whole problem<sup>[1](#foot1)</sup>, ensuring that the first code snippet works as expected.